Understanding the Importance of a Commercial Snow Removal Contract

 Defining the Scope of Services

 A well-defined snow removal agreement is crucial for ensuring your commercial property stays safe and accessible throughout the winter.
 By clearly outlining the services included in your snow removal contract, you can avoid misunderstandings and ensure that every detail is taken care of.
-The scope of services should reflect your property’s unique needs, taking into account the amount of snow, high-traffic areas, and safety priorities like walkways and emergency exits.
+The scope of services should reflect your property's unique needs, taking into account the amount of snow, high-traffic areas, and safety priorities like walkways and emergency exits.
+Typical services included in a seasonal snow removal contract or a per-occurrence contract often cover:- Plowing parking lots and driveways

 - Shoveling and salting walkways, entrances, and sidewalks